 If you’ve still got an Intel Mac, there’s no need for concern, as Apple has confirmed it will continue to support such devices for the foreseeable future.
 But there’s still no doubt that Apple Silicon is the future for Macs.

-We’ve compiled all there is to know about the Apple Silicon in this convenient guide.
-Scroll down to learn more about the Apple Silicon, including what it is, when it will arrive, which apps support it and what it means for you.
+We’ve compiled all there is to know about the Apple Silicon in this handy guide.
+Keep reading to learn more about Apple Silicon.

 What is Apple Silicon?

 Apple Silicon is the new processor series that will be coming to Macs.
-MacBooks and iMac previously used Intel’s x86 processor architecture, but Apple is now switching over to Arm architecture as it wants greater control over its hardware.
+MacBook and iMac devices previously used Intel’s x86 processor architecture, but Apple is now switching over to Arm architecture as it wants greater control over its hardware.

-Apple already uses Arm-based A-Series chips for its iPhone and iPad devices, so the transition would also allow Apple to streamline its technology and make it easier to provide cross-platform support for apps across both iOS and macOS.
+Apple already uses Arm-based A-Series chips for its iPhone and iPad devices, so the transition will allow Apple to streamline its technology and make it easier to provide cross-platform support for apps across both iOS and macOS.

-But Apple Silicon isn’t just about the CPU, the first of which is called the A12Z.
-The company is bringing a custom-built GPU into play, which it says will support high-end gaming experiences, as well as using high-performance DRAM.
+But Apple Silicon isn’t just about the CPU.
+The company is bringing a custom-built GPU into play too, which it says will support high-end gaming experiences, as well as using high-performance DRAM.
 Within Apple Silicon is also tech to support image processing from the cameras, machine learning through a new neural engine, audio processing and much more.
 The system-on-a-chip is the future of the Mac.